Police probe latest short-term rental shooting

 Marion County property records show the Carrollton Avenue property is one of four owned by Griffix Property Group LLC, which is owned by Sunitha Rao.
 Rao did not return a request for comment from News 8.
 Thompson says officers reached Rao quickly following the shooting.

 The Indianapolis City-County Council in August approved a short-term rental registry to make it easier to contact owners and managers of short-term rentals in the event of an emergency.
-The city’s Department of Business and Neighborhood Services did not respond to News 8’s inquiry whether the registry was active and whether the Carrollton Avenue property was on it.

 The registry is voluntary until Jan.
 1, after which it will become mandatory.

 Thompson recommends short-term rental property owners install security cameras.
 He says noise detectors are another good idea as they can be set to automatically alert the owner if a gathering gets louder than a certain level.